 When an outbreak of the "sweating sickness" struck Cambridge in the summer of 1529, Cranmer left the town to stay in Waltham, Essex.
 There he met two of Henry's chief advisors, Edward Fox and Stephen Gardiner, who were impressed by his theological arguments in favour of the king's divorce.
 They presented Cranmer to the king, who immediately had Cranmer write a theological defence of his position, arguing that Henry's marriage with the widow of his deceased brother was not legal.

 Cranmer defended this treatise before theologians at the universities of Oxford and Cambridge, in the process earning the gratitude of Henry and the enmity of Katherine's supporters, including her daughter, Mary.
 Thereafter Henry employed Cranmer on several embassies abroad, first to the Pope, and later to make surreptitious contact with Protestant leaders in Europe.

-In the meantime Cranmer supported, at least in public, Henry's numerous marital maneuvers.
-In his role as Archbishop of Canterbury he officially dissolved Henry's marriage with Katherine of Aragon, and later helped preside over the trial of Anne Boleyne, the divorce from Anne of Cleves, and Catherine Howard's trial and execution.
+In the meantime, Cranmer supported, at least in public, Henry's numerous marital manoeuvres.
+In his role as Archbishop of Canterbury, he officially dissolved Henry's marriage with Katherine of Aragon and later helped preside over the trial of Anne Boleyn, the divorce from Anne of Cleves, and Catherine Howard's trial and execution.
 In these proceedings Cranmer showed his pliability; he seemed unable to deny Henry any whim.

 Though to modern ears these views seem sensible, or at least worthy of reasoned consideration, at the time they were nothing short of revolutionary.
 Cranmer was castigated by Catholics and occasionally by zealous Protestant reformers who claimed he was not revolutionary enough!